Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 It's difficult not to, isn't it?

-Because it's since the murder of Charlie Kirk on Thursday, God rest his eternal Soul, there's been extreme reactions, extreme feelings, and even just here in the office where we are in the Florida panhandle, there's like a 14-year-old kid out there, a little dear old Gabe who's got cerebral palsy, who's really like impacted and affected and frustrated by it.
+Because it's since the murder of Charlie Kirk on Thursday, God rest his eternal soul, there's been extreme reactions, extreme feelings, and even just here in the office where we are in the Florida panhandle.

-I realize that since the murder of Charlie Kirk, a different Charlie Kirk has emerged, Charlie Kirk as an emblem and token of rhetoric and argument for both sides.
+I realize that since the murder of Charlie Kirk, a different Charlie Kirk has emerged, Charlie Kirk, as an emblem and token of rhetoric and argument for both sides.

 People will vie for how the item, the object of Charlie Kirk is subsequently utilized through hagiography, eulogy, condemnation and criticism.

-And I suppose, in a way, that's no different than any other news event.
+And I suppose in a way, that's no different than any other news event.

-And when we were doing the show last Wednesday, which was the last live show we did prior to Charlie Kirk's murder, I was feeling a kind of sense of I don't want to say fatigue because I'm not tired, but a kind of exhaustion that I periodically feel in this space.
+And when we were doing the show last Wednesday, which was the last live show we did prior to Charlie Kirk's murder, I was feeling a kind of sense of, I don't want to say fatigue because I'm not tired, but a kind of exhaustion that I periodically feel in this space.

-When something seismic happens, an example of that would be the China and Russia meeting and the potential implications of new near-peer alliances that are opposed to America and Western interests, you might say.
+This is prior to Charlie Kirk's murder, that just I think is, if I can try and explain it this way, when something seismic happens, an example of that would be the China and Russia meeting and the potential implications of new near-peer alliances that are opposed to America and Western interests, you might say.

-Impossible to analyze it.
+It's almost impossible, impossible to analyze it.

-And when cultural matters occur, whether they're insignificant events like cracker barrel changed its logo, or somewhat more significant events like someone is murdered, there's such a fetid attempt to utilize it that it becomes, I think if you're a participant, and in a way we are all participants now, that's what social media has done.
+And when cultural matters occur, whether they're insignificant events like Cracker Barrel changed its logo or somewhat more significant events like someone is murdered, there's such a fetid attempt to utilize it that it becomes, I think, if you're a participant, and in a way we are all participants now, that's what social media has done.

-It means you can't anymore ignore significant movements, whether that's conservatism or the kind of resurgent nationalism in the UK that's been celebrated, I would say largely over the weekend.
+It means you can't anymore ignore significant movements, whether that's conservatism or the kind of resurgent nationalism in the UK that's been celebrated, I would say, largely over the weekend.

 We'll be talking to you about that in addition to matters related to Charlie Kirk.

-You know, like how you might your first reaction if someone cuts you up in traffic might be angry and visceral, like, I'll kill you.
+You know, like how you might, your first reaction, if someone cuts you up in traffic, might be angry and visceral, like, I'll kill you.

 We can resolve this in conversation.